bonni208/Business_Ethics/Business_Ethics.md

 We will save "the ugly" for a future lesson, where we explore those actions that are not illegal, but that are immoral or harmful to the broader society, in some way.

-#### ?
+##### ?
 05.00 | Review questions | The good, the bad, and the ugly

-The phrase "the good, the bad, and the ugly" originally comes from a classic Western film directed by Sergio Leone in 1966.
+The phrase "*the good, the bad, and the ugly*" originally comes from a classic Western film directed by Sergio Leone in 1966.

 [[X]] True
 [[ ]] False

-In this business ethics textbook, the good refers to actions that are unethical but not illegal.
+In this business ethics textbook, *the good* refers to actions that are unethical but not illegal.

 [[ ]] True
 [[X]] False

-The concept of the bad in the context of business ethics includes actions that are deceitful, fraudulent, and illegal.
+The concept of *the bad* in the context of business ethics includes actions that are deceitful, fraudulent, and illegal.

 [[X]] True
 [[ ]] False

-The exploration of the ugly in this business ethics text refers to actions that are illegal and morally wrong.
+The exploration of *the ugly* in this business ethics text refers to actions that are illegal and morally wrong.

 [[ ]] True
 [[X]] False

+The phrase "the good, the bad, and the ugly" is used in the context of business ethics to:

+[[ ]] Highlight the financial outcomes of different business strategies.
+[[X]] Examine the spectrum of ethical behaviors within organizational settings.
+[[ ]] Discuss the legal consequences of business decisions.
+[[ ]] Focus solely on the positive aspects of business practices.

 Before we can start talking about the various ways that companies may structure themselves to align with their core purpose and values, it is essential to review some key terms that you perhaps have already heard about in other classes.